Angel: I'm Herman's sensitivity. Without me he wouldn't feel tenderness, honesty, or love... the good things in life.

 - Different for Girls: In one episode.

-- Ear Worm: In-universe; the Gilligan's Island theme song becomes this for Animal in episode 3.
+- Ear Worm: The Gilligan's Island theme song becomes this for Animal in episode 3.
 When Herman gets drunk, all the insiders start singing it.

 - Evil Twin: Genius' last attempt at a lie in episode 2.

 - Femme Fatale: Heddy.

-- A Form You Are Comfortable With: God takes the form of Leslie Nielson.
+- A Form You Are Comfortable With: God takes the form of Leslie Nielsen.

 - Freudian Trio Literally: Animal (Id), Angel (Ego), Genius (Superego) It's not surprising Wimp faded into the background in later episodes.

 - Friend or Idol Decision: In the first episode, the insiders must choose between having sex with Jay's ex-girlfriend, or telling her Jay wants her back.
 Animal has to be tied down so they can choose the latter.

 - Ghost in the Machine